prysmaticlabs/documentation/website/docs/install/install-with-script.md

         - `--JsonRpc.Enabled true` exposes an http endpoint that your beacon node can later connect to.
       </TabItem>
     </Tabs>
     <p>Your Nethermind execution node will begin syncing after you issue this command.
-This should take about two hours to complete. [todo: footnote: Detailed Nethermind installation guidance is available on Nethermind’s documentation portal.]</p>
+This should take about two hours to complete. [<a href='#footnote-X'>TODO: Detailed Nethermind installation guidance is available on Nethermind’s documentation portal</a>]</p>
   </TabItem>
   <TabItem value="besu">
   test 2